Veridian-Zenith/meshiji/README.md

 ## Overview

 Voix is a modern privilege escalation tool designed to replace traditional tools like `sudo` and `doas`.
 It provides a secure way to execute commands with elevated privileges while maintaining a clean and user-friendly interface.
+Voix uses PAM for authentication, creating and using /etc/pam.d/voix for PAM authentication, making it a robust alternative to existing privilege escalation tools.

 ## Features